ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 # Chapter 4: Categories
 ## Introduction

-A given schema will generally have many instances.
-We can think of the set of all theses instances as a swamr of thought bubbles - all the graphs this schema might refer to.
+Given a schema, it will have many possible instances.
+We can imagine this set of all theses instances as a swarm of thought bubbles - all the graphs this schema might refer to.

+IMAGE OF DIFFERENT SCHEMAS, EACH WITH ITS OWN SWARM OF THOUGHT BUBBLES.

-Every schema has a colletion of instances.
-We can imagine collecting them all into on big pile.
-Everything the schema might possibly refer to.
-In our ongoing quest to think about things in terms of relationships we will ask, "How are these instance related to one another?"
+In our ongoing quest to think about things in terms of relationships we can ask, "How are these instance related to one another?"

 In this chapter we will define a useful way of relating instances of a schema.
 Once we do, we will be ready to move up the last rung or in our ladder of abstactions, from schemas to categories.
 Yet another kind of directed graph at yet another level of abstraction (our last, mercifully!).